toomuchvoltage/shadertoy-utils/readme.md

 # Shadertoy Utils!

-These utilities can turn images, sounds and text into packed buffers for consumption in GLSL... along with the code necessary to reproduce them in Shadertoy!
+These utilities can turn images, sounds, text and even geometry (as Sparse-Voxel Octrees!) into packed buffers for consumption in GLSL... along with the code necessary to reproduce them in Shadertoy!

 # Pre-requisites

-You need scipy and PIL.
+You need scipy, PIL and plyfile.

-    pip install scipy Pillow
+    pip install scipy Pillow plyfile

 You also need ffmpeg.
 I have Windows, so I just downloaded the static builds and placed them in the same directory.
 If you're on *nix just change: